 MMB: They may or may not show up in Leeds, but if they do, it will be in some kind of minor heroic role or cameo.
 They wouldn’t ever be hurt there, of course.
 Someone suggested I write adventure stories for them on my Patreon.
 I’m certainly considering doing that if time allows.

-This is the last week to secure a monthly (all of 2021) subscription to The WXXT Program Guide, though later quarter subscriptions will remain available.
+Subscribe to The WXXT Program Guide.
 You can also find Bartlett’s previous publications available for purchase at Amazon.

 Maxwell Malone is a horror and weird fiction author from the Upper Peninsula of Michigan currently masquerading as a technical writer on California’s Central Coast.
 His work has appeared on the award-winning NoSleep Podcast, Chilling Tales for Dark Nights, and various YouTube narration channels.
 You can find him on Twitter @maxwell_irl.